MatthiasCarnein/evoStream/README.md

 ## Installation

+An implementation of the proposed algorithm is available in the development version of the popular R-package [stream](https://github.com/mhahsler/stream).
+The algorithm is implemented in C++ with interfaces to R for easier prototyping.
+The latest release of the library on CRAN does not yet include evoStream but will do so with the next release.
+For users not wanting to switch to the development version, the algorithm is also available as an extension package to stream.
-The easiest way to install the package is by using devtools:
+The easiest way to install the extension package is by using devtools:

 ```R
 devtools::install_git("https://wiwi-gitlab.uni-muenster.de/m_carn01/evoStream")